aricooperdavis/grav-plugin-ip-blacklist/README.md

 Note that Cloudflare may choose to serve a cached copy of your website to a blacklisted IP, and this cannot be prevented, but it will have no negative impact on your server.

-__Q: When I use the AbuseIPDB blacklist my site sometimes takes forever to load!__
+__Q: When I use the AbuseIPDB blacklist my site sometimes takes ages to load!__

 A: Enable the Grav Scheduler `AbuseIPDB Cache` task, which will cache the AbuseIPDB blacklist in the background.